nathandavis18/Nutty-Music/README.md

 For the release version, these executables will be provided for you (once I am satisfied with the result and upload a release version).

+May need to add the following to the environment variable in project properties:

+    PATH=$(ProjectDir)\dll;%PATH%

 Requires VC++ and Python 3.7+.